About Summer and Afterschool Meals

 The Summer Food Service Program (summer meals) and the CACFP At-risk Afterschool Meals Program (afterschool meals) are nutrition programs funded by the U.S. Department of Agriculture and administered at the state level by state agencies.
 Check out page nine of this resource to find out what state agency runs summer and afterschool meals in your state.

 Both summer and afterschool meals operate through program sponsors who follow federal and state regulations and are financially administratively responsible for running the program.
 Sponsors work with sites to implement the programs in communities, and sites must be “area eligible” or where 50% or more students are eligible for free or reduced-price school meals (see if your library is eligible here).
 While libraries can be eligible to be their own program sponsor, most opt to operate as a site only and work with another organization that sponsors the program.
 Many sponsors can be found using the National CACFP Association’s sponsor database; however, to see a full list of sponsors, ask your state agency.

-Ready to make the case to your administration?
-Check out the Collaborative Summer Library Program’s factsheet and talking points to help your coworkers understand why nutrition programs in libraries just make sense!
+Ready to make the case to your colleagues and leadership?
+Check out No Kid Hungry's resource, Making the Case - Summer & Afterschool Meals in Libraries, and the Collaborative Summer Library Program’s factsheet to help your coworkers understand why nutrition programs in libraries just make sense!

 Check out our summer and afterschool meals webpages to learn more!

 Work closely with your program sponsor to identify staffing and equipment needs ahead of program start.
 Both summer and afterschool meals require site training and some administrative tasks.
 Your program sponsor will provide comprehensive training on the program, but be sure to save training resources and guides so any staff member operating the program feels empowered and ready to help.